-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 1100 pounds per acre (1232 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 30-40 percent of the total production, forbs 25-30 percent and shrubs 30-40 percent.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 1000 pounds per acre (1120 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 50-60 percent of the total production, forbs 10-15 percent and shrubs 20-30 percent.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes bulbous bluegrass, rush skeletonweed, musk and scotch thistle, diffuse and spotted knapweed, and leafy spurge.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes bulbous bluegrass, rush skeletonweed, musk and scotch thistle, diffuse and spotted knapweed, peppergrass, and broom snakeweed.
+Cheatgrass can invade the site at the lower elevations.
 17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.